SelfExplainML/PiML-Toolbox/README.md

 ```

-<em>"Unwrapping The Black Box of Deep ReLU Networks: Interpretability, Diagnostics, and Simplification" (A. Sudjianto, W. Knauth, R. Singh, Z. Yang and A. Zhang*, 2020) <a href="https://arxiv.org/abs/2011.04041">arXiv link</a></em>
+"Unwrapping The Black Box of Deep ReLU Networks: Interpretability, Diagnostics, and Simplification" (A. Sudjianto, W. Knauth, R. Singh, Z. Yang and A. Zhang*, 2020) <a href="https://arxiv.org/abs/2011.04041">arXiv link</a>
 ```latex
 @article{sudjianto2020unwrapping,
   title={Unwrapping the black box of deep ReLU networks: interpretability, diagnostics, and simplification},